 In men's golf, four tournaments stand above all others, defining careers and cementing legacies.
 These are "the majors."
 Winning even one grants a player a place in history, along with significant tour exemptions and prize money.
 While each has its own identity, they are a player's ultimate proving ground.
 The modern schedule, designed for maximum excitement, unfolds throughout the spring and summer:

-Watching the best players compete under the most intense pressure isn't just entertainment, it's a a masterclass in a wide range of skillsets from a course strategy, to handling mental and physical discomfort, and staying focus on a single shot despite the enormity of its context.
+Watching the best players compete under the most intense pressure isn't just entertainment, it's a masterclass in a wide range of skill sets from course strategy, to handling mental and physical discomfort, and staying focused on a single shot despite the enormity of its context.
 Understanding the challenge of each major can provide valuable lessons for your own game.

 Up Next: The 2024 PGA Championship